-A SIX part course in the central ideas of modern philosophy.
-This course, comprising over two hours of video plus notes and quiz, is for anyone who would like to sort their existentialism from their post-modernism.
+This six-part course, comprising over two hours of video plus notes and a quiz, is for anyone who would like to sort their existentialism from their post-modernism.
 All the isms are here, and they are explained succinctly and very enjoyably by author and philosopher Dr Mark Vernon.
 Can you find the key to freedom in this satisfying chronological survey?

 Part One: Cartesianism